Achievable logoAchievable logo

 Present value

-This section (Present value) is a repeat from the previous discounted cash flow chapter, but the NPV and IRR sections in this chapter are new.
-Regardless, you should re-read this section as the following sections build upon the example discussed below.
+This section (Present value) repeats material from the previous discounted cash flow chapter.
+The NPV and IRR sections are new.
+This review matters because the later sections build directly on the example below.

 An investor is considering the purchase of a $1,000 par, 2-year, 5% corporate debenture currently trading at 97.
 The rate of return in the market is 6%.
 What is the present value of the debenture?